How to prepare and serve restaurant style roasted bone marrow.

 Ways to Cook Bone Marrow

 Roasting as shown here is by far the most delectable way to enjoy beef marrow.
 Its second most popular culinary use is the preparation of soup bases and broths.
 If you enjoy Vietnamese beef phở, you are probably already aware that the scrumptious broth owes its rich flavor to beef bones, cooked slowly for hours.
 Ossobuco (cross-cut-beef shanks) also gets its richness of flavor from the marrow inside the humerus, tibia and fibula bones.

 - Prep work.
 If the bones were frozen – thaw them overnight in the refrigerator.
 Before you roast them examine them for impurities on the surface.
 If they do not appear as clean and as nicely trimmed of tendons, fat and meat as the ones shown above, soak them in cold saline solution first.

 - Season.
-Line a baking sheet with parchment paper, arrange the bones with the marrow facing up for canoe cut and the wider opening facing up for cross cut.
+Line a baking sheet or roasting pan with parchment paper, arrange the bones with the marrow facing up for canoe cut and the wider opening facing up for cross cut.
 Season lightly with salt and pepper.
+Use foil to tuck underneath bones that need to be leveled out.

 - Roast.
 Place the seasoned bones in a 450 F oven and roast for 15 to 25 minutes, depending on their size, until the marrow begins to bubble up.

 THINGS TO CONSIDER:

 - It is perfectly normal for a few specs of blood or dark spots to be visible on the surface of the raw bones.

 - Cross cut ones will be done roasting in less time than canoe cut ones.

 - The actual amount of marrow you will be able to derive from each varies.
 Sometimes an average sized cross cut bone is packed full of marrow and yields more than an average canoe cut femur.
 Always prepare an extra one or two just to be sure you have enough for everyone who will be enjoying them with you.

 How to Serve Roasted Bones